Volume Loss Following Brazilian Butt Lift

 Unfortunately, practitioners can’t differentiate between the living and dead fat cells, so they take all of the harvested cells, both dead and alive, and put them into the butt.
 As a result, the body reabsorbs 40% of the cells.
 Therein lies the problem.
 The reason for the 40% volume loss is that the body removes the injured fat cells when they die.
 Clearly, the issue results from surgical technique, not pressure caused cell death.

 In contrast to traditional liposuction, VASER utilizes ultrasound energy to melt the fat.
-Melting the fat breaks up the cluster of solid cells tethered together and releases them gently from a solid state to single cell, liquid state.
-As a result, when we remove them, we are syphoning out fat cells rather than piercing and killing them.
-Fat viability has been shown to be up to 96% with the VASER technique, proving once again that technique creates results, not post-operative patient care limitations.
-If you want permanently full buttocks that avoid volume loss, please book a free consultation with Dr Laguna.
+Melting the fat breaks up the cluster of solid cells tethered together and releases them gently from a solid-state to a single cell, liquid state.
+As a result, when we remove them, we are siphoning out of fat cells rather than piercing and killing them.
+Fat viability has been shown to be up to 96% with the VASER technique, proving once again that the technique creates results, not post-operative patient care limitations.
+If you want permanently full buttocks that avoid volume loss, please book a free consultation with Dr. Laguna.